sunnypwang/Anvil-Calculator/README.md

 - Responsive design!

-I did nothing except add Soul Speed to the table
+Thanks to klaimmore for bug fixing and MYCRAFTisbest for adding Soul Speed enchantment